-A part-time job as an international student has a lot of advantages.
+Working a part-time job as an international student has a lot of advantages.
 It helps you to cover your study and housing costs and a job gives you useful work experience.
-Besides this, a student job allows you to participate in the society and can help you to learn the language.
+Besides that, a student job allows you to participate in society and can help you to learn the language.

 Are you going to study or already studying in The Netherlands and looking for a nice student job?
-We're there to help, provide your information here, or via the box below and we will start looking for you!
+We're here to help!
+Provide your information here or via the box below and we will start looking for you!
 To start, here are some frequently asked questions about finding a student job in the low lands.

 As an international student in The Netherlands, your position as a job applicant might be different from that of Dutch students.
 It all depends on your nationality.
 Are you from the EU/EEA (Croatia excluded) Switzerland or Japan?
-Then you're free to work without restrictions.
+Hooray!
+You're free to work without restrictions.
 Are you from Croatia or another country?
-Then you need a work permit (your employer needs to apply for one) and you're only allowed to work for a maximum of 10 hours a week.
-Or you can choose to work fulltime during the summer months of June, July and August your are allowed to work full time.
+You need a work permit (your employer needs to apply for one) and you're only allowed to work for a maximum of 10 hours a week.
+During the summer months of June, July and August your are allowed to work full time.

 Visit bars, restaurants and retail stores.
 This is maybe the easiest way to find a student job in The Netherlands.
 Just go in and ask if they can use some extra help.
 Especially in big cities like Amsterdam it's not always necessary to speak Dutch when you want to work at a bar, café, restaurant or shop.
 Be proactive and make sure you bring a resume or short written motivation.

 If you have asked around and weren't succesful, an employment agency might be your best bet.
 Employment agencies have access to a lot of different vacancies.
-If you're not speaking Dutch, the recruitment websites Undutchables, studentjobs.nl etc. may help you in finding the perfect job.
-You can also bring a visit to an employment agency, like Randstad or Tempo Team.
+If you don't speak Dutch the recruitment websites Undutchables or studentjobs.nl can help you find the perfect job.
+You can also visit a local employment agency, like Randstad or Tempo Team.